swade1987/software-circus-ket-demo/README.md

-# Kismatic Enterprise Toolkit Demo using Packet.net
+# Kismatic Enterprise Toolkit demo using Packet.net

 The following two projects are used to make this demo possible: